wasn-eu/CubeCell_Getting_Started/README.md

 # CubeCell Configurator

+Download the CubeCell Configurator from here (Configurator directory).

 - Select your COM Port and click connect.
 - Type in your Keys and DutyCycle (in ms).
 - Click on Write